FREE SHIPPING on orders over $75 International: over $250

 a pair of silver-plated teacups

 Silver pots have been presented as prestigious gifts on many occasions.
 Their exquisite artistry represents China's intangible cultural heritage and the rich historical legacy of Eastern culture.
-Each handmade silver teapot possesses unique craftsmanship and develops a distinct patina over time.
-Silver teapots increase their value by the year as a collectible and earn the admiration of tea connoisseurs.
+Each handmade silver teapot is crafted with unique craftsmanship and develops a distinct patina over time.
+Silver teapots increase in value each year as collectibles and earn the admiration of tea connoisseurs.
 Handmade silver pots have become beloved treasures in the tea industry, favored by tea enthusiasts and serving as popular tea sets for those with refined tastes.

 When using a silver teapot, do you need a separate one for each tea type?